Sensory Evoked Potentials Studies

 hairspray or other hair products.

-A sensory evoked potentials test may be done on an outpatient basis or as part of
+An evoked potentials test may be done on an outpatient basis or as part of your stay

-your stay in a hospital.
-Procedures may vary depending on your condition and your
+in a hospital.
+Procedures may vary depending on your condition and your healthcare

-healthcare provider's practices.
-Talk with your healthcare provider about what to
+provider's practices.
+Talk with your healthcare provider about what to expect during

 Generally, the test follows this process: